You can stream ESPN2 live without cable on a Roku, Fire TV, Apple TV or Smart TV.

 ESPN+ streams live sports and on-demand shows through the ESPN app.
 Subscribers can watch ESPN+ on three screens at once.

-Trying out ESPN+ at $6.99 per month will cost as much as renting a movie.
+An ESPN+ subscription costs $9.99 per month.
 Subscriptions run month to month so you can easily cancel online whenever you like.

 What’s the best way to stream ESPN2?